chinapedia/wikipedia.abstract.en/Page/Hadron.md

-Bosons-Hadrons-Fermions-RGB-pdf.pdf, bosons and fermions.|alt=]] In particle physics, a HADRON (, _hadrós;_ "stout, thick") is a composite particle made of two or more quarks held together by the strong force in a similar way as molecules are held together by the electromagnetic force.
+, bosons and fermions.|alt=]] In particle physics, a HADRON (, _hadrós;_ "stout, thick") is a composite particle made of two or more quarks held together by the strong force in a similar way as molecules are held together by the electromagnetic force.
 Most of the mass of ordinary matter comes from two hadrons, the proton and the neutron.

 Hadrons are categorized into two families: baryons, made of an odd number of quarks – usually three quarks – and mesons, made of an even number of quarks—usually one quark and one antiquark.[1]
 Protons and neutrons are examples of baryons; pions are an example of a meson.
 "Exotic" hadrons, containing more than three valence quarks, have been discovered in recent years.
 A tetraquark state (an exotic meson), named the Z(4430)^(−), was discovered in 2007 by the Belle Collaboration[2] and confirmed as a resonance in 2014 by the LHCb collaboration.[3]
 Two pentaquark states (exotic baryons), named and , were discovered in 2015 by the LHCb collaboration.[4]
 There are several more exotic hadron candidates, and other colour-singlet quark combinations that may also exist.